laher/gothx.vim/README.md

 let g:go_fmt_autosave=0
 ```

-I discussed the possibility of automatically with bc, but given the variety of ways people are already using vim-go, he understandably thought it would make the code and the user experience become more confusing.
+I discussed with bc about automating these defaults based on a single item, or based on the presence of other LSPs.
+Given the variety of ways people are already using vim-go, `bc` understandably thought it would make the vim-go code and the user experience become more confusing, surprising, and harder to support.
 So, he updated the vim-go docs, and I've updated these docs, to clarify.

 okthxvi!